raspberrypi/documentation/installation/installing-images/linux.md

 - Run `lsblk` again.
 The new device that has appeared is your SD card (you can also usually tell from the listed device size).
 The naming of the device will follow the format described in the next paragraph.

-- The left column of the results from the `lsblk` command gives the device name of your SD card and the names of any paritions on it (usually only one, but there may be several if the card was previously used).
+- The left column of the results from the `lsblk -p` command gives the device name of your SD card and the names of any paritions on it (usually only one, but there may be several if the card was previously used).
 It will be listed as something like `/dev/mmcblk0` or `/dev/sdX` (with partition names `/dev/mmcblk0p1` or `/dev/sdX1` respectively), where `X` is a lower-case letter indicating the device (eg. `/dev/sdb1`).
 The right column shows where the partitions have been mounted (if they haven't been, it will be blank).

 - If any partitions on the SD card have been mounted, unmount them all with `umount`, for example `umount /dev/sdX1` (replace `sdX1` with your SD card's device name, and change the number for any other partitions).